Kunhao18/discord-sync-translator/README.md

 ```

 ## Commands
-> channels in the same group are synchronized
+> channels in the same group will be synchronized
 ```
-/group create [group name] - create a new group
-/group delete [group name] - delete a group and unbind all channels /group rename [group name] [new name] - rename the group /gropu check - check channel bound information of all the groups /channel bind [channel] [group name] - bind channel in a group, a language selection window will pop-up /channel unbind [channel] - unbind a channel
+/group create [group name]  # create a new group /group delete [group name]  # delete a group and unbind all channels /group rename [group name] [new name]  # rename the group /gropu check  # check channel bound information of all the groups /channel bind [channel] [group name]  # bind channel in a group, a language selection window will pop-up /channel unbind [channel]  # unbind a channel
-/channel change [channel] [new group] - change the channel's group or language
+/channel change [channel] [new group]  # change the channel's group or language
 ```